noaione/tosho-mango/tosho_mplus/README.md

 ![crates.io version](https://img.shields.io/crates/v/tosho-mplus)

-An asynchronous client for the MP API by S.
+An asynchronous client for the M+ API by S.

 The following crate is used by the [`tosho`](tosho) app.